Productive Disagreement with Buster Benson

 - Ask questions that build a map of the other person's perspective instead of questions designed to trap them.

-- When moral pressure gets stuck, define the endgame, the evidence, the strategy options, and the next test.
+- When moral pressure creates a stalemate, define the endgame, the evidence, the strategy options, and the next test.

 Free assessment